ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 int n = flag ?
 1 : 2;
 ```

-As usual booleans can be used in if-else statements like:
+As usual, booleans can be used in if-else statements like:

 ```ballerina
 function foo() {